yogurt-foundation/yogurt-css-documentation/src/height.md

 ---
 id: height
 title: Height
-description: Utility for sets the height of an element.
+description: Utilities for sets the height of an element.
 layout: default
 ---